 Fake Covid jabs found in India, Uganda

-A health worker shows a vial the Covishield AstraZeneca-Oxford’s Covid-19 coronavirus vaccine (Photo by TAUSEEF MUSTAFA / AFP) via Getty Images)
+A health worker shows a vial of the Covishield vaccine (Photo by TAUSEEF MUSTAFA / AFP via Getty Images)

 The World Health Organization (WHO) on Monday (16) said it has identified counterfeit versions of the India-made Covid vaccine Covishield at the patient level in Uganda and India, claiming that the Indian producer has also confirmed that listed products are fake.